ebzzry/ebzzry.github.io/eo/src/citajxoj.md

   ―Tamina, Prince of Persia: The Sands of Time

-- Ŝanĝo de perspektivo meritas 80 poentoj de inteligentecaj kvocientoj.<br>
+- Ŝanĝo de perspektivo meritas 80 poentojn de inteligentecaj kvocientoj.<br>
   ―Alan KAY